ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 3. Maternity Ward - MATW
 4. Recovery wing - RW

 It also features 140 healthcare providers, of which 40 are doctors and 100 are nurses.
-The following schedule is implemented for the healthcare providers:
+The following schedule (Schedule 2 Medium Hospital) is implemented for the healthcare providers:
-Schedule 2 Medium Sized hospital:
 - Morning: 00:00:00 - 8:00:00 1D,3N Per Wing = 4
 - Day Time: 8:00:00 - 16:00:00 2D, 5N Per Wing = 7
 - Evening Time: 16:00:00 - 24:00:00 2D,5N Per Wing = 7